Ludrak/SnowCrash/level02/README.md

 We can open and inspect its content using Wireshark.

-While inspecting with Wireshark, we found out that this snapshot was unencrypted and was a communication between only two machines at 59.233.235.218 and 59.233.235.223.
+While inspecting with Wireshark, we have found out that the snapshot was unencrypted and was a communication between only two machines at 59.233.235.218 and 59.233.235.223.

-We can then follow the TCP Stream to see what data was exchanged.
+We can then follow the TCP Stream to see what data had been exchanged.

 TCP Stream level02.pcap:
 ```